evgenyb/iac-meetup/workshops/01-how-to-live-in-harmony-with-ARM-templates/readme.md

-# This is the first workshop in the serious of hands-on workshops
+# This is the first workshop in the series of hands-on workshops

 At this workshop I will share some of my experience and tips & tricks on how I use ARM templates to implement complex infrastructure.
 You will learn how to use template functions to simplify multi-environment configuration, how to structure your ARM templates so it’s easy to work with them.